mike-flanagan/contraceptive-use-in-indonesia/README.md

 ![2017_results](images/xgb_output_final.png)

 ## Conclusion
-After running model feature selection, it appears that `age` and `# of children` are a strong indicator for a woman’s use of contraception.
-Our best model performed well with a recall of .79, F1 score of .79, and ROC-AUC of .78.
+Our best model performed well, with a recall of .79, F1 score of .79, and ROC-AUC of .78.
 Testing our trained classifer on 2017 data yielded promising results: recall of .65, F1 score of .65, and ROC-AUC of .69.
-The model also suggests that a woman’s `education` and `media exposure` are strong indicators of the likelihood for her to use contraception.
+Our analysis also suggests that a woman’s `education` and `media exposure` are strong indicators of the likelihood for her to use contraception.
 It would be beneficial to direct public health initiative around these factors.

 ## Further Actions